OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 In a case of an ad-hoc communication between two Contracting Parties, the transmission protocol can be used coupled with the Prebid SSO Data.

-It is important to consider that an ad-hoc communication can contains multiple Transactions (one for each placement of a webpage).
-Therefore, to avoid the duplication of the Prebid SSO Data in the communitation it is aside of the Transmission Request (and not inside it).
+It is important to consider that ad-hoc communication can contain multiple Transactions (one for each placement of a webpage).
+Therefore, to avoid the duplication of the Prebid SSO Data in the communication it is aside of the Transmission Request (and not inside it).

 ### Transmission Request with Prebid SSO Data

-Since it is mandatory to share Prebid SSO Data with one Transmission Request per Transaction, here is an example of an structure for an ad-hoc communication:
+Since it is mandatory to share Prebid SSO Data with one Transmission Request per Transaction (between two Contracting Parties), here is an example of a structure for an ad-hoc communication:

 <!--partial-begin { "files": [ "transmission-request-wrapper-table.md" ] } -->
 <!-- ⚠️ GENERATED CONTENT - DO NOT MODIFY DIRECTLY ⚠️ -->